Flora of China: Native species

 Dawn redwood (Metasequoia glyptostroboides) is a deciduous conifer native to the Luchuan country of the Hubei province in China.
 It is listed as a Class I rare and endangered tree in China, part of a genus thought to be extinct until a grove was discovered by botanists in 1948 in Central China.
 It is the only remaining species of Metasequoia with only approximately 5000 individuals left in the wild.

 Gutta-percha tree (Eucommia ulmoides) is a small tree that has alternately arranged, deciduous leaves and is almost threatened in the wild.
 However, it is widely cultivated by the people of China for its bark which has medicinal properties.
 It is also important in China's natural rubber producing industry as its leaf produces a latex compound when torn which dries into rubber.

-Happy tree (Camptotheca acuminate) is a low-growing deciduous tree native to the arm, humid river banks along the Yangtze River.
+Happy tree (Camptotheca acuminate) is a low-growing deciduous tree native to the warm, humid river banks along the Yangtze River.
 The leaves, bark, roots, and seeds have medicinal properties that have been used to treat the common cold, liver problems, digestive problems, and psoriasis in the past.

-Yunnan Cypress (Cupressus duclouxiana) is an endemic coniferous tree species that occur in the low altitude regions of Central China.
+Yunnan cypress (Cupressus duclouxiana) is an endemic coniferous tree species that occur in the low altitude regions of Central China.
 This species is threatened by habitat loss and is listed as endangered on the IUCN Red List of Threatened Species.

-Other native plants include Golden Larch (Pseudolarix kaempferi), dove-tree (Davidia involucrata), China fir (Cunninghamia lanceolate), Fujian Cypress (Fokienia hodginsii), Tienchi Ginseng (Panax notoginseng) and Lycium chinense.
+Other native plants include golden larch (Pseudolarix kaempferi), dove-tree (Davidia involucrata), China fir (Cunninghamia lanceolate), Fujian Cypress (Fokienia hodginsii), Tienchi Ginseng (Panax notoginseng) and Lycium chinense.